Hit Me With Your Best Shot: Spotify sees rise in COVID vaccine playlists filled with optimistic songs

-I don't know about you, but I am not throwing away my shot … to get the COVID vaccine.
+I don't know about you, but I am not throwing away my shot… to get the COVID-19 vaccine.
 And if I'm like a growing number of Spotify users, I might just play that iconic Hamilton song on my way to get jabbed.

 You've seen the vaccine selfie.
 Now tune in to the vaccine playlist.